DOCUMENTATION

 web3.eth.defaultAccount

-This default address is used for the following methods (optionally you can overwrite it by specifying the from
+This default address is used for the following methods (optionally you can overwrite it by specifying the `from` property):

 **Values**

-, 20 Bytes - Any address you own, or where you have the private key for.
-Default is undefined
+`String`, 20 Bytes - Any address you own, or where you have the private key for. *Default is* `undefined`.

 **Returns**